reactive-python/reactpy-django/docs/src/features/utils.md

 This is the default postprocessor for the `use_query` hook.

-To prevent Django's `SynchronousOnlyException`, this postprocessor will recursively fetch all fields within a `Model` or `QuerySet` to ensure they are not performed lazily.
+This postprocessor is designed to prevent Django's `SynchronousOnlyException` by recursively fetching all fields within a `Model` or `QuerySet` to prevent [lazy execution](https://docs.djangoproject.com/en/dev/topics/db/queries/#querysets-are-lazy).

 === "components.py"